 How we measure tree growth

-Until very recently, most forest researchers have measured the diameter of trees at breast height (DBH) with a special tape measure called a diameter tape at a standard height on the trunk.
+Until very recently, most forest researchers have measured the diameters of trees at breast height (DBH) with a special tape measure called a diameter tape at a standard height on the trunk.
 This approach is subject to a number of errors.
 And the margin of error large enough that scientists only measure the same tree once every few years.
 This long interval means that it is hard to understand the influences of weather or climate.

 The tree banding project used a different technology, metal bands called manual band dendrometers.
 Dendrometers latch around a tree and expand or contract with it.
 Students, teachers or researchers only needed to fasten a dendrometer around a tree once.
 Afterward, they could return and track how much the tree had swollen or shrunk whenever they liked—on a yearly, weekly or even daily basis.